AdobeDocs/experience-manager-learn.nl-NL/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/search-and-indexing.md

 # Zoeken en indexeren

-Leer over AEM as a Cloud Service onderzoeksindexen, hoe te om AEM 6 indexdefinities om te zetten om compatibel met AEM as a Cloud Service, en hoe te om indexen aan AEM as a Cloud Service op te stellen.
+Leer hoe u AEM as a Cloud Service-zoekindexen gebruikt, hoe u AEM 6-indexdefinities omzet in AEM as a Cloud Service-compatibel en hoe u indexen implementeert in AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/336963?quality=12&learn=on)